alukosdev/ccsp/laws/safe-harbor.md

 ---
 categories: [Laws, Privacy Laws, United States Laws]
-icon: stop
 tags: [privacy, united states]
 visibility: hidden
 ---

+# International Safe Harbor Privacy Principles

 !!!danger
-This page has not yet been revised for 2022.
-!!!

-# Safe Harbor

-!!!danger
 In May 2018, an update to the Data Directive took effect known as the "Privacy Regulation".
-The Privacy Regulation supersedes the Data Directive and ends the Safe Harbor program, replacing it with a new program known as Privacy Shield.
+The Privacy Regulation supersedes the Data Directive and ends the Safe Harbor program, replacing it with a new program known as the [Privacy Shield](/laws/privacy-shield.md).
 !!!

 ## Acronyms, Abbreviations, and Initialisms

 Short Form | Full Form
 :--- | :---
-DoC | Department of Commerce
+DOC | Department of Commerce
-DoT | Department of Transportation
+DOT | Department of Transportation
+EU | European Union
 FTC | Federal Trade Commission
+U.S. | United States

 ## Overview